-Preparing children for PCS season
+Preparing Children for PCS Season

+5. Encourage and Empower – Involve children in researching new homes, schools, extracurricular activities, and fun facts about your new community.

+6. Assign Special Roles – Provide children particular roles in the moving process, such as packing boxes, hosting a yard sale, organizing items for donation, etc. Including children in the moving process can help lessen anxiety and foster a sense of pride in helping with decision-making in preparation for upcoming changes.

-PCS Strategy 7: Stay connected – Discuss ways for children to stay connected to friends.
+7. Stay connected – Discuss ways for children to stay connected to friends.
 In particular, depending on the child’s age, discuss both safe and unsafe options for communicating with friends and family.
-(Graphic illustration courtesy Defense Centers for Public Health-Aberdeen)

 |Date Taken: